-For over seventy years the Sikhs of India have yearned for an access to Kartarpur, just across the Indo-Pak border, with the River Ravi flowing in between and so dividing the two countries.
+For over seventy years the Sikhs of India have yearned for an access to Kartarpur, just across the Indo-Pak border, with the River Ravi flowing in between and dividing the two countries.

-artarpur Sahib, the sacred place of Sikh pilgrimage, even on an ordinary day, is quite spectacular.
-Its pearl-white domes and minarets country of Pakistan which came into existence on 14 August, 1947.
-The most historic ones include Nankana Sahib, birth place of the founder of Sikhism Guru Nanak Dev, Gurdwara Kartarpur Sahib, where Guru Nanak spent his last years, Gurdwara Panja Sahib at Hasan Abdal and Gurdwara Dera Sahib at Lahore. shine brightly pitted against the emerald green fields of the Punjab and presenting a surreal look.
+In their daily Ardaas, invocation to the Lord, Sikhs pray for khule darshan didar (free access) of gurdwaras left in Pakistan after the partition of India.
+Some 173 gurdwaras remained in the new country of Pakistan which came into existence on 14 August, 1947.
+The most historic ones include Nankana Sahib, birth place of the founder of Sikhism Guru Nanak Dev, Gurdwara Kartarpur Sahib, where Guru Nanak spent his last years, Gurdwara Panja Sahib at Hasan Abdal and Gurdwara Dera Sahib at Lahore.

+shine brightly pitted against the emerald green fields of the Punjab and presenting a surreal look.
 Wreathed in white spiritual glow of its marbled splendour the shrine is as much an architectural marvel as it is a place of worship.
 For over seventy years since the partition of 1947, the Sikh community had yearned for an access to their revered religious shrine.
 Cleaved away from East Punjab in the cataclysm of partition the shrine had lain cutoff from any semblance of communication from